What to consider when you’re choosing the best greens for rabbits?

 Potatoes, including peels;

+What veggies can rabbits eat?
 As we saw picking up the best greens for rabbits is not that hard.

-Begin with only a little portion, keep your veggies fresh, wash them thoroughly, avoid pesticides and everything should work just fine for your rabbit.
+Hence begin with only a little portion, keep your veggies fresh, wash them thoroughly, avoid pesticides and everything should work just fine for your rabbit.